 PLEASE READ: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, DO NOT DO IT.)

-You should be ready to rock and this point, but again, for more elaborate instructions and information, please go to Nest Support.
+You should be ready to rock and this point, but again, for more elaborate instructions and information, go to Nest Support.

-Also, do not let this matter scare you about your Nest’s reliability.
+Also, do not let this occurrence worry you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is truly saving money for you all hours of the day.
 When set it up appropriately, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
+So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.